Bauchi State: Geography

 Consequently, rains start earlier in the southern part of the state, where rain is heaviest and lasts longer.
 Here the rains start in April with the highest record amount of 1300 mm per annum.
 In contrast, the northern part of the state receives the rains late, usually around June or July, and records the highest amount of 700 mm per annum.

 In the same vein, the weather experienced in the south and the north varies considerably.
 While it is humidly hot during the early part of the rainy season in the south, the hot, dry and dusty weather lingers up north.

 In addition to rainfall, Bauchi state is watered by a number of rivers.
 They include the Gongola and Jama'are rivers.

 The Gongola River crosses Bauchi state in Tafawa Balewa Local Government Area in the south and in Kirfi and Alkaleri Local Government Areas in the eastern part of the state, while the Jama’are River cuts across a number of Local Government Areas in the northern part of the state.
 Moreover, a substantial part of the Hadeja-Jama'are River basin lies in Bauchi state, which along with various fadama (floodplain) areas in the state provides suitable land for agricultural activities.
 These are further supported by the number of dams meant for irrigation and other purposes.
 These include the Gubi and Tilde-Fulani dams.
-There are also lakes such as the Maladumba Lake in Misau Local Government Area that further provide the necessary conditions to support Agriculture.
+There are also lakes such as the Maladumba Lake in Misau Local Government Area that further provide the necessary conditions to support agriculture.

 Climate

 Bauchi has an oppressive wet season while the dry season is partly cloudy, and it is hot year-round.
 Over the year, the temperature also varies.

 Like every other state in Nigeria, Bauchi state has not been spared in devastating effects of climate change.
 On 11 July 2022, the acting Director-general of the Bauchi State Emergency Management Agency (BASEMA), Mr Bala Lame, said "No fewer than 100 houses and several farmlands have been destroyed by devastating floods in Darazo LGA of the state".
 This he attributed to flooding after three days of persistent rainfall in the area.
-The average annual temperature ranges from 57 to 100 degrees Fahrenheit, with occasional exceptions when it falls below 51 or rises over 104.
+The average annual temperature ranges from 57 to 100 F, with occasional exceptions when it falls below 51 °F or rises over 40 °C.

 The greatest time of year to visit Bauchi for warm-weather activities, according to the tourist score, is from early December to early February.

 From 28 February to 10 May is the hot season, which lasts 2.5 months and has an average daily high temperature of over 96 °F. Averaging a high of 99 °F and a low of 74 °F, April is the hottest month of the year in Bauchi.

 From 15 July to 1 October, the cool season, which has an average daily high temperature below 86 °F, lasts for 2.6 months.
 With an average low of 58 °F and high of 90 °F, January is the coldest month of the year in Bauchi.